 To use your Google Home to send content to another Cast target, just tell Home what you want to watch or listen to, and what device should play it: "OK Google, Cast [thing] to [Cast target name]."
 That could be "OK Google, play cat videos on the bedroom TV" or "OK Google, watch the Fantastic Beasts trailer in the living room."
 When it comes to music, things work the same way.
 Simply say "OK Google, play [music] on [speaker name]" and the stream will start up on that device, like "OK Google, listen to Beastie Boys on the kitchen speaker."
 The Home will use your default music service unless otherwise specified.

 Google Home can also initiate multi-room audio streaming on its own.
-Once you have your Cast-ready speakers grouped by name, just say "OK Google, play [music] on [audio group name]" and the audio will start up synchronized across multiple speakers.
-This will work both for groups that include the Home and those that don't.
+Once you have your Cast-ready speakers grouped by name, just say "OK Google, play [music] on

 You can also continue to use audio commands with Home to control the playback that you started on another device, such as "OK Google, pause" or "OK Google, volume 6."
 The link between Home and the device that's playing the media will remain until the Cast session has ended — just say "OK Google, stop Casting" to explicitly break the link.
 Just like when streaming media directly to the Google Home, your phone will also display a notification about the ongoing Cast session.
 You can pause, stop or mute whatever device is currently playing the media, no matter what device initially started the Cast.